 Bouquets & Brickbats is a collection of critical reviews, written by two ardent fans of theatre, film, comedy and food.

 PHILIP CAVENEY is a professional writer.
 His first novel was published in 1977.
-Since then, he has written over thirty books for both adults and children.
+Since then, he has written over fifty books for both adults and children.
 He has also worked as a film and theatre reviewer for Manchester’s Piccadilly Radio and for City Life magazine.
 His Sebastian Darke adventures have been published in twenty countries around the world and, in 2012, his novel Night On Terror Island won the Brilliant Books award.
-He also writes as Danny Weston: The Piper won the 2016 Scottish Children’s Book Award and The Haunting of Jessop Rise is currently nominated for the 2018 Carnegie Medal, as well as short-listed for the Scottish Teenage Book Prize.
+He also writes as Danny Weston: The Piper won the 2016 Scottish Children’s Book Award and The Haunting of Jessop Rise was nominated for the 2018 Carnegie Medal, as well as short-listed for the Scottish Teenage Book Prize.
 Look out for his latest books: The Slithers by Philip Caveney, and Scarecrow by Danny Weston.

 “We work as a team.
 We attend each event together and afterwards we discuss what we have seen in detail, weighing up the various merits and shortcomings.
 Only then, does one of us elect to write the actual review, which incorporates both responses and helps ensure a measured, considered appraisal.”